Unconsciousness signs and symptoms can include closed eyes, confusion, and drowsiness or unresponsiveness.

 • Is having chest pain, pressure, discomfort, or a pounding or irregular heartbeat.

-• Cannot speak, has vision problems, or can’t move his/her arms or legs.
+• Cannot speak, has vision problems, or can’t move their arms or legs.

 • Has a seizure.